-Where to Stay in Brussels: Areas and Hotels
+Where to Stay in Brussels: Best Areas and Hotels

 Brussels is one of the best cities in the European continent for travellers.
 Home to world-famous chocolate, incredible architecture, and vast history, this capital city has been a pillar of European culture for centuries.